-The Project Management graduate certificate is designed to allow professionals with a bachelor's degree to acquire knowledge, experience, and a solid foundation for managing projects.
-These courses are based on the text, A Guide to the Project Management Body of Knowledge, (PMBOK ® Guide), and demonstrate practical lessons in project management that are illustrated through theory, cases, and practice.
+Professionals with bachelor’s degrees can gain knowledge, experience, and a solid foundation for managing projects with our Project Management graduate certificate.
+These courses are based on the text, A Guide to the Project Management Body of Knowledge, (PMBOK® Guide).
+They demonstrate practical lessons in project management through theory, actual cases, and practice.

-Note: Students in the Project Management graduate certificate program may enroll in the Master of Business Administration at UW-Whitewater if they meet the normal criteria for that program.
+Note: Students in the graduate certificate in Project Management may enroll in the Master of Business Administration at UW-Whitewater if they meet the admission criteria for that program.
 Certificate courses that are part of the MBA program can count toward completion of that degree at a later date.

-The certificate program requires completion of five courses (14 credits).
-All courses are available both online and on-campus.
+The certificate program requires completion of five courses (14 credits) that are all available online.
 For course list and descriptions, visit the Graduate Catalog.

 No GMAT required.